 Fawwara Trail:

-This hike is a 6.7 km trail offering sea views, green fields, and Filfla islet.
-It starts and ends at St Mary Magdalene Chapel.
+This is a 6.7 km trail offering sea views, green fields, and a sightline to Filfla islet.
+It starts and ends at St Mary Magdalene Chapel and takes around 1 hour 50 minutes.
+Suitable for moderate fitness.
+Here is a complete guide to the Fawwara hike.

-Starting and ending at Buskett Gardens, this hike is 5 km long.
-It takes about 1 hour to 20 minutes to complete it.
-It is suitable for hikers of any fitness level.
+Starting and ending at Buskett Gardens, this hike is 5 km and takes about 1 hour 20 minutes.
+It is suitable for any fitness level and offers natural landscapes and panoramic cliff views.
+For more, check this guide to the Buskett to Dingli hike.

 Dingli Town to Dingli Cliffs:

-This circular route starts and ends in Dingli village, covering about 6 km.
-The hike takes approximately 1 hour and 35 minutes to complete it.
-It’s ideal for those with a moderate fitness level.
+This circular route starts and ends in Dingli village, covering about 6 km in approximately 1 hour 35 minutes.
+It is ideal for moderate fitness and takes you through Dingli town, with sea views and rural landscapes along the way.

 Exploring Dingli Town

-You can explore the town’s pretty streets, visit St. Mary’s Parish Church, and try local Maltese cuisine.
+You can wander the town’s pretty streets, visit St Mary’s Parish Church, and try local Maltese food.
+It is the kind of village where not much is happening, and that is exactly the point.

 Dingli Cliffs: Frequently Asked Questions